The Hungerford Town Band is a thriving and successful band. Its roots go back more than 140 years.

 On 2 Dec 1915, owing to so many men enlisting for War Service, the bandmaster proposed that all band property should be handed in at the town hall and stored there for the duration of hostilities.

-The late 1960s saw the demise of several local bands and, although Hungerford had a lean period, it always managed to turn out at Christmas and Constable's Sunday, albeit with help on occasions.
+The half centenary in 1962 seems in retrospect to have been a high point.
+But the late 1960s saw the demise of several local bands and, although Hungerford had a lean period, it always managed to turn out at Christmas and Constable's Sunday, albeit with help on occasions.

+By 1970, when Mike Raven took over, membership was down to six.
 The committee decided in 1972 that a new format was needed and, to this end, many youngsters were recruited and a youth band formed under the direction of Mr Michael Thomas Raven.
-This band was able to lead the youth parade of 3,500 young people at _Windsor for the Queen's Silver Jubilee celebrations in 1977.
+He rebuilt the Band through this youth Band, and Hungerford youngsters aged between 10 and 12 years were able to lead the youth parade of 3,500 young people in the Queen's Jubilee Celebrations (1978) marching 10 miles through Windsor Great Park for the Firework Display.

 The band went from high to low at the beginning of the 1980s, but continuity was assured by some of the older players teaching some enthusiastic learners of all ages.
 A nucleus was there and the post of musical director was advertised, and a new set of instruments was purchased.
 After a lot of hard work from the players, the band was again established as part of the town.